bergoid/rabot/README.rst

   menu.
 When you select an item, 'pick1' prints the item on stdout and terminates.

-  When pressing Cancel 'pick1' terminates without printing any output.
+  When pressing "Cancel" 'pick1' terminates without printing any output.

   With the optional argument TEXT you can put an explanatory